 A classroom is ideally a place for investigation & inquiry to promote students’ problem-solving and critical thinking skills through creative projects that may involve others as a team.

 Modern educators also insist upon increased opportunities for personalized learning with tailor-made activities.

 Education for the 21st century must be developed with a meaningful emphasis on overall personality training as a part of comprehensive school reform.
 This should include work and educational experiences that would help the students in thinking vivaciously to create a culture of innovation and invention.

-Contributor Bio – The blog is presented by Sharda University.
+Contributor Bio – This post is presented by Sharda University.
 Sharda University is one of the largest universities in Delhi National Capital Region (NCR) offering 216 varied programmes.